 Elon Musk’s clean energy and electric vehicle company Tesla will start operations in India early next year, confirmed Union Minister for Road Transport and Highways Nitin Gadkari.

-Tesla is initially expected to sell its vehicles in India, and it would also look at setting up a manufacturing facility at a later stage depending on demand, Gadkari told The Times of India.
+Tesla is initially expected to sell its vehicles in India, and Tesla would also look at setting up a manufacturing facility at a later stage depending on demand, Gadkari told The Times of India.
 At a recent media event, Gadkari said there is focus on developing electric cars and added that a lot of Indian firms are also looking at developing electric cars.
 Ultimately, Tesla ended up setting up its unit in Bengaluru.

-Challenges faced by Tesla in India:
+Challenges for Tesla in India

 India announces steps to improve the country's Electronics sales but they may not be sufficient to increase the sales of Tesla's costly EVs.
-In2015, India launched the Faster Adoption and Development of Hybrid and Electronic vehicle (FAME), which includes a Rs 900 crore pledge to subsidies for electric tricycles for busses, as per the International Energy Agency, with a Faster Adoption and Development of Hybrid and EV (FAME).
-Another FAME program with Rs 10,000 Crore was launched in 2019 to enable people to buy electricity supplies and build charging infrastructure.
-In addition, by August2019, the government has reduced the GST on electricity vehicles to 5 percent.
+In 2015, India launched the Faster Adoption and Development of Hybrid and Electronic vehicle (FAME), which includes a INR 900 crore pledge to subsidies for electric tricycles for busses, as per the International Energy Agency, with a Faster Adoption and Development of Hybrid and Electronic vehicle (FAME).
+Another FAME program with INR 10,000 Crore was launched in 2019 to enable people to buy electricity supplies and build charging infrastructure.
+In addition, by August 2019, the government has reduced the Goods and Services Tax GST on electricity vehicles to 5 percent.

-Pricing Challenge and Customer Base:
+Tesla's Pricing Challenge and Customer Base

-It is about half that of China's average prices and just 25% of US average vehicle prices.
+It is about half that of China's average prices and just 25% of USA's average vehicle prices.
 This suggests that Tesla's cheapest car in India will attract just around 1% of the market, says Abraham.
 Tesla would therefore have a marginal sales volume in India.
-While Tesla is facing challenges, India's demand for electricity is now at a rising stage and, according to a study conducted by Council of Energy, Environment and Water (CEEW) for Energy Finance, its value could reach up to $206 billion in the next decadence.
+While Tesla is facing challenges, India's demand for electricity is now at a rising stage and, according to a study conducted by Council of Energy, Environment and Water (CEEW) for Energy Finance, Energy value in India could reach up to $206 billion in the next decadence.
 If it is to succeed, Tesla must keep its commitment to India.
 This is not the first time that Tesla CEO Elon Musk promises to visit India, as most musk watchers know.